 Blythe Post Acute is located in Blythe, California, a city with a total of 24,310 people.
-This facility received an uninspiring overall grade of D in our grading scheme.
-Based on our ratings, this nursing home likely isn't the best fit for most people.
-More information on this nursing home's category grades is available below.
-Its best category is nursing, which is discussed in the next section.
+This is a solid facility, with an overall grade of B-.
+Based on our ratings, this nursing home likely wouldn't be a bad choice.
+One of the highlights of this facility's report card is its impressive nursing rating, which you can find in the next section.

 Blythe Post Acute

 Get pricing and details on Blythe senior living options.Get Pricing

 - Accepts Medicare 1